boyvanamstel/tech.boy.sh/_posts/2016-08-09-to-move-your-time-machine-backup-to-another-disk-use-disk-utility.markdown

 ## Disk Utility

-This comes with a few downsides, but it actually gives you a exact copy of the original data.
+This comes with a few downsides, but it actually gives you an exact copy of the original data.

 ### Downsides